MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0026-parametertypesubtypecannotbemodifiedinpublicapi.md

 }
 ```

-In version 2.0, the type of the parameter i has changed from Integer to Boolean.
+In version 2.0, the type of the parameter i has changed from `Integer` to `Boolean`.
 If a dependent extension calls this method, this will lead to a compilation error similar to `Argument 1: cannot convert from 'Integer' to 'Boolean' (AL0133)`.

-### Example 2: Modifying parameters subtype
+### Example 2 - Modifying parameters subtype

 Version 1.0 of the extension:
 ```